 "‘Signal me if it hurts,’ right?
 So I try to signal, [Hogan] ignored it," Belzer reveals.
 "Now here, I’m trying to signal, and I have no strength, I’m limp, I’m gone."

 Whilst Belzer was down for the count, Mr. T kept repeating, "He’s just sleeping," no doubt trying to keep the audience calm.
-An audience which, if you remember, consisted of 50 children, which T demanded to be there to pay witness to the horrific event.
+An audience which, if you remember, consisted of 50 children that Mr. T demanded to be there to pay witness to the horrific event.
 Whilst T kept speaking, Hogan remained silent, terrified at the prospect that he may have just murdered a man on live television.

 I don’t know if you have ever been choked out, dear reader, but I have, and let me tell you, it ain’t fun.
 It’s like someone presses the hard reset button on your mind.
 Everything goes blank.
 The first thing you need to work out is who you are; the next is where you are.
 After a few seconds of laying motionless, Belzer began the memory boot process whilst Hogan lightly slapped him across the face.